ishtms/nodebook/src/content/buffers/allocation-patterns.md

 **Finally, if `alloc()` Is a Proven Bottleneck, consider `allocUnsafe()`**

 You have a profile. `Buffer.alloc()` is lighting up like a Christmas tree and causing your service to miss its SLAs.
 Now, and only now, can you _consider_ using `Buffer.allocUnsafe()`.
-To do so, you must be able to answer "YES" to the following question:
+To do so, you must be able to answer "YES" to the following question -

 **Question:** After I call `Buffer.allocUnsafe(size)`, will my very next operations **unconditionally and completely** overwrite every single byte of that buffer, from index 0 to `size - 1`?